Comparing Ancient Empires

 - How did the Ptolemies use religion to assert authority?

-- How would you characterize the role of women in this blended Greek-Egyptian society (which had once been ruled by Persia)?
+- How would you characterize the role of women in this blended Greek-Egyptian society that had once been ruled by Persia?

 - Why did Rome invade Egypt?

-- You’ve read some definitions and characteristics of empires.
-What aspects of the Ptolemaic empire seem characteristic of all empires?
+Respond to these questions: What aspects of the Ptolemaic empire seem to be a characteristic of all empires?
 What seems unique?

 -